At first, it was just a one-off project.

 One knife turned into five.

 As I studied etching applications and techniques, my appreciation for the craft deepened.
-I originally thought I wanted a laser to do all of the work for me, but I found that I like the challenge of pushing traditional methods to their limits.
+I found that I like the challenge of pushing traditional etching methods to their limits.
 There’s just something perfect about the imperfection of handmade work, especially in a time of automation and mechanical precision.

 As my experiments bloomed into a craft, I began to imagine the history each blade could have — the meals made and the people who would eat them, the memories intertwined with the knife… and the person who would inherit it next.
 Realizing that these objects could exist after I’m gone awed me.